 Make no mistake about it; marriage generates many things, one of which is real estate home sales.
 Millennials who are about to “tie the knot” uncover many challenges ahead.
 Oh and by the way, there’s usually a long list of items which need to be accomplished prior to the big day.
-What’s more, there are more important things to achieve after the wedding – family, career development and investing (just to name a few).
+What’s more, there are more important things to achieve after the wedding – family, career development, saving and investing (just to name a few).

 This is not to diminish the wedding “to-do” list.
 It’s stressful, but fun.
 It’s menacing at times, but is packed with joy that husbands and wives will cherish their entire lives, each time they remember their wedding day.
-When it came to my wedding list, if you were anything like me, cost was a big factor in making decisions and cuts.
+When it came to the wedding list, if you were anything like me, cost was a big factor in making decisions and cuts.

 For all those women and men who will be getting married soon, we would like to sincerely wish you a lifetime full of happiness together.
-We hope you discover a new profound sense of joy and your dream home.
+We hope you discover a new profound sense of joy and find your dream home.
 We’d love to assist you on your path to homeownership.
 If you’d like more information/tips for first-time home buyers, download our “Today’s First-Time Homebuyer”…

 Did you know?